 - Have everyone write down their favorite meals and each week pick one.

 - Make extra and freeze leftovers.

-- Support your favorite local restaurant (and give mom a break) by ordering take out once a week.
+- Support your favorite local restaurant (and give the family chef a break) by ordering take out once a week.

 Weekly planning chart

 Here is a handy chart to help you plan out the week.
 Take an inventory of the food in your fridge and pantry and fill in the columns.
 Then choose one item from each box to build your meal, for instance, Salmon, rice, and broccoli.
 Use a different color highlighter for each day.
 Meal Prep Chart